The Difference Between Misdemeanors and Felonies in Virginia

 If a defendant is convicted of a misdemeanor in General District Court, they have the right to appeal the case to the Circuit Court.

-Importantly, unlike the General District Court, you have the right to a jury trial in the circuit court.
-Sometimes it is strategic to opt for a jury trial, rather than a judge or bench trial, as jurors interpret evidence differently than judges.
+Importantly, unlike the General District Court, you have the right to a jury trial in the Circuit Court.
+Sometimes it is strategic to opt for a jury trial rather than a judge or bench trial, as jurors interpret evidence differently than judges.

 Examples to Illustrate the Process